Project Server 2010 Architecture

-The main differences in general architecture between Project Server 2010 and Office Project Server 2007 are as follows:
+The major differences between Project Server 2010 and Office Project Server 2007 are the following:

 The PSI includes both the Windows Communication Foundation (WCF) interface and the ASMX interface for Web services.